Fosamax Class Action Lawsuit, Settlements and Claims

 Most people do not think of lack of bone density as a big problem in the United States when it comes to general health concerns, but the fact of the matter is that many different people need help adding density to their bones in order to avoid the common fallout that’s associated with it.
 There are also many different ways for people to lose density including by way of osteoporosis and through certain types of chemotherapy.
 Simply drinking milk is not going to resolve this problem, so consumers need to turn to prescription medication.
 As is often the case, turning towards medication comes with potential benefits and potential risks.

-If you or someone you love has been harmed as a result of using this medication, contact the Fosamax lawsuit lawyers at the Hood National Law Group, today to schedule a free initial consultation.
+If you or someone you love has been harmed as a result of using this medication, contact the Fosamax lawsuit lawyers at National Injury Help, today to schedule a free initial consultation.
 There may be a class action lawsuit forming with cash settlements.

 One of the leading medications that has been put out on the market over the years that is designed to help people with their bone density problems is known as Fosamax.
 Fosamax is manufactured by Merck & Co., one of the true giants of the pharmaceutical industry.
 For a time, Fosamax was hailed as a success.
 Unfortunately, allegations of serious Fosamax side effects eventually began to surface, prompting action in the legal world as a result.

 Fosamax – A Brief Description

 Fosamax was originally approved in the United States by the FDA in 1995 for the purpose of helping treat osteoporosis in postmenopausal women.
 At the time of the approval, osteoporosis affected approximately 8 million women across the country and more than one million bone fractures occurred because of this condition.
 Fosamax helped to increase the mineral density in bones and thereby reduce the chance that these fractures would occur.
 It was later approved for use by patients who had suffered the same problem because of chemotherapy.

 Some of the side effects for Fosamax include: